England | Scotland | Wales | Northern Ireland | Ireland

 Dr Ingram & Partners7 & 8 Park Street Ripon, HG4 2AXTel: 01765 692337

 B.Med.Sci.
 (Hons), BM.BS, DRCOG, MRCGP, qualified at Nottingham University in 1989.
 His interests include heart disease.
 He is the partner responsible for GP teaching, he is also the practice lead on GP commissioning.

-MBChB, MRCGP, DRCOG, DFFP, DCH, PGCME, qualified at Glasgow University in 1998.
-Her special interests include child health, maternity, heart and renal disease, shared care substance abuse and she is a qualified GP Trainer.
+MBChB, MRCGP, DRCOG, DFFP, DCH, PGCME, DIP DERM qualified at Glasgow University in 1998.
+Her special interests include dermatology & minor surgery, child health, women's health (including fitting contraceptive implants and coils) and shared care substance abuse.
+Dr Pears is also a GP Trainer

 MBChB (Hons), MRCGP, qualified at Birmingham University in 2010.
 Her interest include mental health and women's health.

 MBChB, MRCGP, qualified at the University of Manchester in 2010.
 His interest include Mens Health, Dermatology and Child Health.